armcha/Vertical-Intro/README.md

 # Vertical-Intro

-Vertical intro allows you to integrate vertical intro to your app
+Vertical intro allows you to integrate material vertical intro to your app

 ![](screens/gif1.gif)